DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-4-findings.md

 ---
 ## Who we spoke to

-We spoke to 8 support users across 3 separate group research sessions.
+We spoke to 8 support users, within the Teacher Services Operations and Support team, across 3 separate group research sessions.

 The research included: